IntelligentDDS/LogShrink/README.md

 ### Experimental Results
-We show the overall performance of LogShrink and our ablation studies on clustering based sequence sampler and analyzer here.
+We show the overall performance of LogShrink here.
 #### The overall compression ratio of LogShrink

 |   dataset   |  gzip  |  lzma   | zstd    | bzip2  | logzip  | LogReducer | LogShrink |